 I make it a priority to provide stimulating and inviting environments for all of my children in placement with me.
 With all of my previous experience in SEN with children and adults, parents & carers stay calm whenever they leave their children in my care.
 As an experienced foster carer, I am here to provide the quality care your children deserve.

 Teatime introductory visits

-Years of experience have made it clear that parents often need a quality carer who can understand the needs of their child.
-I do my best to accommodate all of the children’s needs, whether they are children with sensory needs, those that require a routine to prevent meltdowns, those who require a specific way to communicate, I am confident I can accommodate all and like to offer teatime introductory visits to the child and parent/carer until they are comfortable with me to have them stay overnight.
-This gives the parent/carer the opportunity to ask questions and see how their child interacts with their new surroundings and myself.
+Years of experience have made it clear that parents often need a quality carer who can understand the needs of their children.
+I do my best to accommodate all of the children’s needs, whether they are children with sensory needs, those that require a routine to prevent meltdowns, or those who require a specific way to communicate, I am confident I can accommodate all and like to offer teatime introductory visits to the child and parent/carer until they are comfortable with me to have them stay overnight.
+This gives the parent/carer the opportunity to ask questions and see how their child interacts with their new surroundings and me.